Smith Center’s Individual Therapy Program

 - is available to commit to the therapeutic process.

-- does not have significant co-occurring mental health issues that need active management for which long-term therapy might be more appropriate.
+- does not have significant co-occurring mental health issues that need active management for which long-term therapy might be a better option.

 - is not looking for medication management or prescribing services (it is okay if you are currently on medications managed by other providers).